 4. Tapping niche skills without reskilling your in-house team.

 It can take months for internal teams to learn niche disciplines such as machine learning, data engineering, and extended reality (XR) technology, or to master specific services such as cloud migration or automating manufacturing processes.
-Outsourcing instantly opens the door to professionals with comprehensive experience in these fields.
+Outsourcing software development instantly opens the door to professionals with comprehensive experience in these fields.

 In other words, companies look to outsourcing providers as innovation centers with access to cutting-edge technologies and more specialized engineering talent.
 Shifting extraneous functions to companies with a history of handling them can lead to greater productivity and cost-effectiveness.

-Another case of outsourcing is when a company has legacy software that needs upgrading.
+Another case of software outsourcing is when a company has legacy software that needs upgrading.
 Therefore, it may need experienced contractors with knowledge of both the code structure of the legacy system and newer tools and languages.

 For instance, cloud advisory services play a pivotal role in this transformation by offering companies the means to seamlessly bridge the gap between legacy systems and the latest technologies.